 Another claim the ad indirectly implies is that e-bikes are a viable tool for a patient’s rehabilitation.
 In this case, Joan’s knee and heart therapy.
 That might be true, but it is a patient’s doctor who should make that call, not a company trying to sell e-bikes.

 I’ve never believed that e-bikes are appropriate for multi-user, natural-surface trails.
 I did feel they had a place on paved bicycle paths.
-After watching Specialized’s ad, I’m not so sure.
+After watching Specialized’s ad (and reading this article on reckless riding), I’m not so sure.

 Related Story: How Much Trail You Use In One Hour